Services

 • Natural-language AI assistants that query operational data securely

 The biggest advantage of layering is balance.
-Manufacturers get the stability of existing systems while adding modern AI capabilities where they actually create value.
+Manufacturers get the stability of existing systems while adding modern AI capabilities where they create real value.

 Buy vs Build vs Layer

-Modern manufacturing stacks often mix multiple platforms.
-For example, a company might run NetSuite for finance, MachineMetrics for shop-floor visibility, and use Databricks to unify reporting across systems.
+Modern manufacturing stacks often mix all three.
+A company might run NetSuite for finance, MachineMetrics for shop-floor visibility, and Databricks to unify reporting across both, so the question is rarely "which one" in the absolute and more often "which one for this problem."

 Manufacturing-Specific Challenges